vulncrate/infra-c2-covenant/README.md

 docker rm -f terraform

 ## Ansible
 Maybe you don't want to host it on Digital Ocean and there isn't an API to create cloud infrastructure.
 Using Ansible you can configure the server.

+Comming soon...

+## Vagrant
+Comming soonn...